cmakkaya/devops-cloud-resources/README.md

 🙏 I wish you growing success.

-## Important Notice:
+## 📢 Important Notice ❗
-You can find PDF ebooks on DevOps, DevSecOps, SRE, CISO, and Cloud Computing that I have compiled from this repo and other GitHub repos, LinkedIn shares, technical blogs, the official website, and other trusted sources in this [article]().
-I have indexed the cover pages, author and page count, and introductions. [
+📚 You can find PDF ebooks on DevOps, DevSecOps, SRE, CISO, and Cloud Computing that I have compiled from this repo and other GitHub repos, LinkedIn shares, technical blogs, the official website, and other trusted sources in this [article]().
+I have indexed the cover pages, author and page count, and introductions.

-I recommend that you take a look. 🎯 You'll definitely find valuable resources there.
-Happy reading! ☕ You can reach this archive compiled in the Medium article from the link below.
+🎯 I recommend that you take a look.
+You'll definitely find valuable resources there.
+Happy reading! ☕

+🔗 You can reach this archive compiled in the Medium article from the link below.
 [2025's Largest Free DevOps, Cloud, DevSecOps PDF eBooks Library - 600+ Downloadable Updated PDF Collection]().